raj-deep-20/Weatheroo/README.md

-**🌦️ Weatheroo - A Basic Weather App using API** Weatherify is a responsive weather web application built with HTML, Tailwind CSS, and JavaScript.
+**🌦️ Weatheroo - A Basic Weather App using API** Weatheroo is a responsive weather web application built with HTML, Tailwind CSS, and JavaScript.
 It uses the OpenWeatherMap API to fetch real-time weather data and offers features like city search, dark/light mode.